rocicorp/react-issues-snapshot/README.md

+# About

+This is all the github issues for the `facebook/react` project and their associated comments.

+# Notes on the schema

+The `issues.json` file contains all the proper issues (not PRs) in `facebook/react`.
+But the `comments.json` contains comments from both issues *and* PRs.
+So for our purposes we need to filter out those non-issue-comments when importing.

+# Where it came from

 This was remarkably easy to get once I figured out how.

-A company called Clickhouse that makes a fast analytics database maintains a searchable index of all of github.
+A company called Clickhouse that makes a fast analytics database maintains a searchable index of all of GitHub as a demo.

 They have a great little playground where you can do queries, here:

 https://ghe.clickhouse.tech/

 The schema is also described there.

 To actually export the data, you need the client program, which you download here:

 https://clickhouse.com/ (under "Quick Start")